eddelbuettel/rcppredis/README.md

 - [RApiSerialize](https://github.com/eddelbuettel/rapiserialize) for C-level serialization from the R API

-The package should install from source like any other R package provided the dependencies are met. `pkg-config` is used to find the hiredis headers and library.
-Rcpp can be install from CRAN or GitHub; RApiSerialize is currently only on GitHub.
+The package should install from source like any other R package provided the dependency on the [hiredis](https://github.com/redis/hiredis) is met. `pkg-config` is used to find the hiredis headers and library.
+Both Rcpp and RApiSerialized can be installed from CRAN or GitHub.

 ## Getting Started